ibm-cloud-docs/vpc/fip-create.md

    1. Select **Reserve**.
 1. After making your selections, click **Save**.

-### Adding a floating IP address to a Bare Metal server with the UI
+### Adding a floating IP address to a Bare Metal server with the console
 {: #fip-add-bare-metal-ui}

 To add your floating IP to a network interface to allow internet traffic to access your Bare Metal server, perform the following procedure: